High-speed rail: 2018 Ankara train collision

 On 13 December 2018, a high-speed passenger train travelling at 80–90 km/h and a locomotive collided near Yenimahalle in Ankara Province, Turkey.
 Three cars (carriages/coaches) of the passenger train derailed in the collision.
 Three railroad engineers and five passengers were killed at the scene, and 84 people were injured.
 Another injured passenger died later, and 34 passengers, including two in critical condition, were treated in several hospitals.

 2020 Livraga derailment

 On 6 February 2020, a high-speed train travelling at 300 km/h derailed at Livraga, Lombardy, Italy.
 The two drivers were killed and a number of passengers were injured.
 The cause as reported by investigators was that a faulty set of junction points was in the reverse position, but was reported by the signaling system as being in the normal – i.e. straight – position.

+2026 Adamuz train derailments

+On 18 January 2026, two high-speed trains collided at 250km/h after one of them derailed at a switch.
+At least 46 people have been confirmed dead.

 Ridership

 High-speed rail ridership has been increasing rapidly since 2000.
 At the beginning of the century, the largest share of ridership was on the Japanese Shinkansen network.
 In 2000, the Shinkansen was responsible for about 85% of the cumulative world ridership up to that point.

 This has been progressively surpassed by the Chinese high-speed rail network, which has been the largest contributor of global ridership growth since its inception.
 As of 2018, annual ridership of the Chinese high-speed rail network is over five times larger than that of the Shinkansen.